-f) Measurement uncertainty:
+e) Measurement uncertainty:

 The preparation of financial statements in accordance with Canadian generally accepted accounting principles requires management to make estimates and assumptions that affect the reported amounts of assets and liabilities at the date of the financial statements and the reported amounts of revenues and expenses during the reporting period.
 At the time of preparation of these statements, management believes the estimates and assumptions to be reasonable.
-Prepayments are the most significant items where estimates are used.
-Actual amounts could differ from the current estimates.
+Deferred revenue is the most significant item where estimates are used.
+Actual amounts could differ significantly from the current estimates.
 These estimates are reviewed annually and as adjustments become necessary, they are recognized in the financial statements in the period in which they become known.